Fun, festive advent calendar activities from baking and crafting to carol singing and gift giving.

 - Read a Christmas story book (we have lots, so there’s plenty of choice, but this pop up Santa book is our FAVOURITE!)

 - Take a train ride on the Santa Special (a treat with Granny & Grandad Podge)

 - Make hot chocolate with mini snowballs (hot choc sachets and mini marshmallows included)

 - Make reindeer food (recipe included: 1/2 cup of rolled oats, 1/2 cup of sugar, 1 teaspoon of edible glitter) – don’t forget to leave this out for Rudolph on Christmas Eve!

 - Watch a Muppet Christmas Carol (Mummy’s favourite) with popcorn (popcorn microwave sachet included)

 - Watch a special video from Santa (here’s the link – it’s free!)

-- Make clay decorations for gifts
+- Make decorations out of air dry clay for gifts

 - Make a Christmas card for Great Granny and visit Santa’s grotto